Reading time: About 1 minute

 I like to share interesting pieces of figurative language I encounter in my reading.
-I write today about a series of metaphors from Zoe Whittall….
+I write today about a series of images from Canadian writer Zoe Whittall…

 - Red and blue flashed through the open windows, a light show for the symphony of cicadas.

-- The walls were painted various shades of white and beige, the carpets a thick grey or ivory, the pale colour of dust and absence.
+- The walls were painted various shade of white and beige, the carpets a thick grey or ivory, the pale colour of dust and absence.

 - She made the water even hotter, aiming it at her neck, and hung her head like a broken tree limb.

 - Outside, the leaves appeared to have reddened overnight, going mad alongside her.